tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

  Also, here are some useful Postgres commands:

- To ouput the current connection info, use:
+ To output the current connection info, use:

  ```
  \conninfo
  ```